They are the faces Charleston will never forget

 "Everyone who knew him knew he would do great things.
 He had an incredible future to look forward to.
 He was talented, funny and loved by so many."

 Witnesses said Sanders, 26, died trying to save his aunt.
-The day of the shooting, he'd posted a quote on Facebook from Baseball great Jackie Robinson: "A life is not important except in the impact it has on other lives."
+The day of the shooting, he'd posted a quote on Facebook from baseball great Jackie Robinson: "A life is not important except in the impact it has on other lives."